mariasimo/site2022/content/notes/storybook-7-new-release/en.md

   - 'UI development'
 ---

-_Storybook_ is about to release a new major after two years, which introduces meaningful changes related to the writing of stories, new ways of documentation, and lots of possibilities for testing inside the tool.
+_Storybook_ is about to release a new major update after two years, which introduces meaningful changes related to the writing of stories, new ways of documentation, and lots of possibilities for testing inside the tool.

 ---